 At the IAB, we work both from home and from our office in Covent Garden, with many of us coming into the office two days each week.
-Some of our team are also based further afield, including the Yorkshie Dales.
+Some of our team are also based further afield, including the Yorkshire Dales.
 On Wednesdays, we all enjoy a free lunch together in the office.
 Recognising that needs evolve, we run an annual (anonymous) staff survey to understand levels of motivation and satisfaction and identify what can be improved in relation to the work we do and the environment we offer.

-Overall, we are proud of the work environment and culture we have created at the IAB – in fact, our company has been recognised as one of 'Campaign's Best Places to Work' in 2020, 2021 and 2022.
+Overall, we are proud of the work environment and culture we have created at the IAB – in fact, our company has been recognised as one of 'Campaign's Best Places to Work' in 2020, 2021, 2022 and 2023.

 We are a social and upbeat team at the IAB, with different areas of expertise and a great ability to pitch in together to deliver big events and initiatives.
 We celebrate success, whether it's the completion of a big project or something small but important that helps us all.
 Socially, we have a book club, hold team bonding days and some people bring their dogs into the office.
 Big hearts also reign at the IAB and we are regular competitors in the annual industry Sprintathon for Cancer Research UK’s Stand Up To Cancer campaign.